Selected Undergraduate Art History Alumni:

 Jennifer Skinner ('13) is a Lawyer at Public Employees for Environmental Responsibility in the Winston-Salem, North Carolina Area

-Maria Kelly ('11), following graduation, became curatorial assistant in the Photography Department at the High Museum, Atlanta.
+Maria Kelly ('11), following graduation, became assistant to the Curator of Photography at the High Museum, Atlanta.
 In 2016, she began graduate studies in Modern Art: Criticism and Curatorial Studies at Columbia University.

 Amanda Lee ('11), was accepted to the Bank Street graduate school for Leadership in Museum Education in New York.

 Theresa Rodewald ('11) began graduate studies in Art History at the Institute of Fine Art of New York University in 2016.

 Abigail Upshaw ('11) received the Robert H. and Clarice Smith Teaching Fellowship to begin her Ph.D. at the University of Maryland in fall 2015.

 Christina Westpheling ('11) went on to an MA in art education at George Washington University and is now an art educator at the Tacoma Museum of Art, Washington.

 Roielle Tyra ('10) took a job after graduation at Gagosian Gallery in New York.